azzuhripasaribu/pbp-flutter-lab/README.md

 ## How Navigator works in flutter

 Navigation history in flutter is saved as a stack. when switching to a new page, the Navigator pushes the page onto the stack using Navigator.push or replaces the top of the stack when using Navigator.pushReplacement. when returning to a previous screen, the top of the stack is popped and the previous page becomes the top of the stack.

+# Assignment 9

+## Can we retrieve JSON data without creating a model first?
+If yes, is it better than creating a model before retrieving JSON data?

+Yes, we can. however the retrieved json will be in the form of a string. as such, it is better to create a model first.

+## List the widgets that you used in this project and explain their functions.

+### FutureBuilder

+FutureBuilder asychronously builds widgets.
+### Gesture Dectetor

+Detects user gesture

+## Explain the mechanism of retrieving data from json so it can be shown in Flutter.

+Flutter sends an HTTP get request to a specified api endpoint which returns a list of json formatted object. we can then map this json object into a flutter model and access it's value to show in our app.